EmmaWarshaw/viz_and_eda/visualization_1.md

     ## Warning: Removed 3 rows containing non-finite values (stat_density_ridges).

 ![](visualization_1_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

+\#Saving and imbedding plots

+First make a plot.
+Then save it with `ggplot`, giving it a name in parentheses followed by the name of the plot you just made, followed by width and height values for the output.
+You can also add in a file=“” command with a directory in there to tell it where to save.

 ``` r
 weather_plot = ggplot(weather_df, aes(x = tmin, y = tmax)) +